Information behavior: Information use

+An information need is the recognition that a gap exists in one’s knowledge, prompting a desire to seek information to fill that gap.
+It often arises when a person encounters a problem or question they cannot resolve with their current understanding.

 Information poverty and barriers

 Introduced by Elfreda Chatman in 1987, information poverty is informed by the understanding that information is not equally accessible to all people.
 Information poverty does not describe a lack of information, but rather a worldview in which one's own experiences inside their own small world may create a distrust in the information provided by those outside their own lived experiences.